 Can I use other vegetables?

-Maybe you don’t like kale or maybe it’s not in season.
-In this case, my advice is to use spinach or Swiss chard.
-In this case, there won’t even be a need to boil them first, they will cook directly with the garlic, perhaps adding a little water if they dry out too much.
+Maybe you don’t like kale or it’s not in season.
+My advice in this case is to use spinach or Swiss chard.
+In this case, there will be no need to boil them first; they will cook directly with the garlic, perhaps adding a little water if they dry out too much.